LaEsperantisto/Obstruct/README.md

 ## Data Structures

-- Vec:
+- `Vec`:

 A Vec is a resizable list, similar to Rust's Vec.
 When a variable is declared as a Vec, but no value is assigned, it defaults to an empty Vec.

-- Array:
+- `Array`:

 An Array is declared like this: `[val1, val2]` and is not resizable.
 The size also needs to be known at compile type.
+The type of an Array is "declared" similar to Rust, but with brackets instead of parentheses, e.g. `[i32, i32]` for the position of a 2D object.

-- str:
+- `str`:

-A str, aka `String`, is declared with double quotes, like this: `"Hello, world!"` and is resizable.
+A `str`, aka `String` in some languages, is declared with double quotes, like this: `"Hello, world!"` and is resizable.
 When a variable is declared as a str, but no value is assigned, it defaults to an empty str.

+---

+## Main

+Every Obstruct program needs to have a `main` function, which is the entry point of the program.
+The `main` function take in _one_ argument, which is the arguments the program was called with, in the form of a `Vec<str>`.
+The main function can return either nothing, which means that if there is no error, the exit code will be `0`, but it can return an i32, which will be the exit code.
+If at any point there is an error, the exit code will be `1`.

 ---